jsmillie7/quick-portfolio/BR_mgr.md

 #### Labels Tab:
 The labels tab allows the user to generate sequential BR number labels to affix to the folder after the number is assigned to it.
 The program uses [python-docx](https://python-docx.readthedocs.io/en/latest/) to create a word doc formatted to Avery 8167 labels.
+If python-docx is not installed, the UI directs the user on how to install the PyPi module.

 <img src="images/BR3.PNG">